dgerosa/writeapaper/README.md

 # writeapaper

-This is a template repository to write scientific papers with latex.
+This is a template repository to write scientific papers with latex and git.

 A github action will compile the paper at every commit.
 The latest version is made available at this permanent URL